International Education in Tashkent

 The school day in a typical international school in Tashkent starts at 8.30am and finishes up at 3.30pm, after which there is an hour or two of after-school clubs and activities.
 The school day may finish earlier for the youngest students.

-Below, we have compiled our top 5 international schools in Tashkent.
-However, there are another 3 schools to choose from in the city.
+Below, we have compiled the top 5 international schools in Tashkent according to our users.
+However, there are another 5 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Tashkent based on your requirements.